Nick Buoniconti: Post-playing career

 Buoniconti earned a J.D. degree from Suffolk University Law School during his years with the Patriots.
 He was a practicing attorney for a short time.
 As an agent, he represented some 30 professional athletes, including baseball players Bucky Dent and Andre Dawson.
 He was also president of the United States Tobacco Company during the late 1970s and early 1980s.
 Buoniconti was a leading critic of studies which showed that smokeless tobacco caused cancer of the mouth as well as other types of cancer.

 In a televised interview on the Comedy Channel toward the end of 1990, when asked his reaction to the last two undefeated teams of the season suffering losses the same Sunday, Buoniconti, indicating his cheerful countenance, told Night After Nights Allan Havey, "You know, I think this smile might just stay permanently on my face."

 Buoniconti also appeared in one of the Miller Lite "Do you know me?"
 TV ads, in which he talked about the No-Name Defense.
 The punch line was a variation on an old joke, with Buoniconti remarking that everyone knows him now.
 A passerby remarks, "Hey, I know you... you're... uh... uh..." trying to recall Buoniconti's name.
 Upon being told that it's Nick Buoniconti, the passerby says, "No, that's not it."

-Buoniconti was a co-host of the HBO series Inside the NFL until 2001.
-That same year, he was inducted into the Pro Football Hall of Fame.
+Buoniconti was a co-host of the HBO series Inside the NFL from 1978 until 2001.
+In 2001, he was inducted into the Pro Football Hall of Fame, where he joined his Inside the NFL co-host Len Dawson, who was inducted in 1987.

 Buoniconti is a member of the National Italian American Sports Hall of Fame.

 Buoniconti openly shared that he struggled with neurological issues, with one or several different diagnoses potentially being the cause.
 On November 3, 2017, he announced that he would posthumously donate his brain to aid CTE research.
 In March 2018, he joined with former NFL stars Harry Carson and Phil Villapiano to support a parent initiative called Flag Football Under 14, which advises no tackle football under that age.

 Death

 Buoniconti died of pneumonia on July 30, 2019, in Bridgehampton, New York, at the age of 78.
+He was one of at least 345 NFL players to be diagnosed after death with CTE, which is caused by repeated hits to the head.